nick-hill-dev/cts/concise-table-schema-language/README.md

 CTS is a language for describing database schema as concisely as possible.

 This extension enables syntax highlighting for `.cts` files as well as a few code snippets.
-There is also a command which generates Postgres SQL table creation scripts based on the currently active `.cts` file.
-This command is called `CTS: Compile to SQL Script (Postgres)`.
+There are also commands which generate scripts based on the currently active `.cts` file, for example a Postgres SQL table creation script.
+These commands have the prefix `CTS:`.

 ## CTS Definition